Robotics-Research-Group-KUL/betfsm/documentation/docs/index.md

 ### Related to conditions

-- [waitFor][yasmin_etasl.yasmin_ticking.WaitFor] waits until a condition is satisfied.
+- [waitFor][betfsm.betfsm.WaitFor] waits until a condition is satisfied.
 This condition is given by a callback.
    Note that this callback can be defined using Python's [lambda](https://python-reference.readthedocs.io/en/latest/docs/operators/lambda.html)
-- [WaitForever][yasmin_etasl.yasmin_ticking.WaitForever] waits forever, you probably want something to be running in parallel with this.
+- [WaitForever][betfsm.betfsm.WaitForever] waits forever, you probably want something to be running in parallel with this.
-- [While][yasmin_etasl.yasmin_ticking.While] continues to execute the underlying state while checking the given condition.
+- [While][betfsm.betfsm.While] continues to execute the underlying state while checking the given condition.
 It finishes with CANCEL when the condition returns false, it finishes also when the underlying state finishes and returns the outcome of the underlying state.

 ### Related to output

-- [Message][yasmin_etasl.yasmin_ticking.Message] is a state to quickly return send message to the log.
+- [Message][betfsm.betfsm.Message] is a state to quickly return send message to the log.
 Its arguments are either a string or either a callback function.
 Since the string is specified at construction time, the callback function is handy when you want to return something depending on the actual state while running.
 Python's [lambda](https://python-reference.readthedocs.io/en/latest/docs/operators/lambda.html) could be useful to specify the callback.

-- [LogBlackboard][yasmin_etasl.yasmin_ticking.LogBlackboard] logs the blackboard or a part of the blackboard.
+- [LogBlackboard][betfsm.betfsm.LogBlackboard] logs the blackboard or a part of the blackboard.
 The location to log is given by a list of strings.

 Example: